The rise of the galactic empire: luminosity functions at $z\sim17$ and $z\sim25$ estimated with the MIDIS$+$NGDEEP ultra-deep JWST/NIRCam dataset: Results

 Figure~\ref{fig:m/l} shows our results for the derived mass-to-light ratios for $\epsilon=0.15$ \citep[similar to the values adopted by \citealt{2025ApJ...980..249L};][]{2022ApJS..259...20H}.
 We compare the mass-to-light ratios with those obtained from a comprehensive list of stellar population models for different stellar ages (typical of $z>10$ galaxies; see, for example, \citealt{2024Natur.633..318C,2024arXiv240518462H,2023NatAs...7..611R}) spanning the whole range of expected metallicities as well as a variety of possible IMFs \citep{2011ApJ...740...13Z}.

 Figure~\ref{fig:m/l} shows that, based on this abundance matching exercise, the typical host halo mass for the faintest galaxies that are currently observable by JWST shifts from $10^{11}$~M$_\odot$ at $z\sim 9$ down to $\sim 10^{9.4}$~M$_\odot$ at $z\sim17$ and even further down to $\sim 10^{8.4}$~M$_\odot$ at $z\sim25$.
-In particular, the intrinsic UV magnitude of the populations we detect at $z\sim 17$ and $z\sim 25$ are similar ($-17 < M_{\rm UV} < -18$), yet the host halo mass required to match the detected abundance is an order of magnitude smaller.
-Leaving aside the possibility of non-stellar contributions to the UV luminosity, this implies that either halos are more efficient at converting baryons into stars, or that stellar populations are brighter for a given amount of stars formed.
+In particular, the intrinsic UV magnitude of the populations we detect at $z\sim 17$ and $z\sim 25$ are similar ($-18 < M_{\rm UV} < -17$), yet the host halo mass required to match the detected abundance is an order of magnitude smaller at the highest redshift.
+Leaving aside the possibility of non-stellar contributions to the UV luminosity, this implies that either halos are more efficient at converting baryons into stars at earlier epochs (i.e., the star formation efficiency increases with redshift), or that the stellar populations are brighter at higher redshifts for a given amount of stars formed, i.e., stars are more efficient producing photons or, said in an alternative way, their emissivity is higher.